Blue Star Foods Corp. (BSFC) Shares Decline Despite Market Challenges

 Sponsored

-The average price predicted for Blue Star Foods Corp.
-(BSFC) by analysts is $1.00, which is $0.88 above the current market price.
-The public float for BSFC is 9.86M, and at present, short sellers hold a 9.03% of that float.
-On April 25, 2023, the average trading volume of BSFC was 3.83M shares.
+The average price recommended by analysts for Blue Star Foods Corp.
+(BSFC) is $1.00, which is $0.88 above the current market price.
+The public float for BSFC is 9.86M and currently, short sellers hold a 8.35% of that float.
+On April 28, 2023, BSFC’s average trading volume was 3.92M shares.

 BSFC’s Market Performance